Robust Monotone Submodular Function Maximization: Main Results

 \section{Main Results}

-Before we start, note that the focus of these results is on asymptotic performance guarantee (for large $k$).
+Before we start, remember that the focus of these results is on asymptotic performance guarantee (for large $k$).
 In some cases, the results can be improved for small $k$ but we generally ignore these details.

-Additionally, in every algorithm that uses the greedy algorithm (Algorithm \ref{greedy}) as a subroutine, especially the fast and practical algorithms \ref{a0.55}, \ref{copyopt} and \ref{greedytau}, we can replace the greedy addition rule of adding $x=\arg\max_{x\in S_1} f(x|S_2)$ for some $S_1,S_2$, by the more efficient thresholding rule in \cite{fast}, where, given a threshold $w$, we add a new element $x\in S_1$ if $f(x|S_2)\geq w$.
+Additionally, in every algorithm that uses the greedy algorithm (Algorithm \ref{greedy}) as a subroutine, especially the fast and practical algorithms \ref{copyopt} ,\ref{a0.55} and \ref{greedytau}, we can replace the greedy addition rule of adding $x=\arg\max_{x\in S_1} f(x|S_2)$ for some $S_1,S_2$, by the more efficient thresholding rule in \cite{fast}, where, given a threshold $w$, we add a new element $x\in S_1$ if $f(x|S_2)\geq w$.
 This improves the query/run time to $O(\frac{n}{\epsilon}\log {\frac{n}{\epsilon}})$, at the cost of a factor of $(1-\epsilon)$ in the guarantee.